An Adversarial Approach to Structural Estimation: Convergence Rates of the Discriminator

 \subsection{Neural Network Discriminator}

-The above results apply to any nonparametric sieve discriminator.
-Given a particular sieve discriminator, the specific convergence rate for it is determined by the $\delta_n$ that it satisfies in \cref{asm:sieve:entropy}.
-In the nonparametric estimation literature, it is often observed that $\delta_n$ gets slower as the dimension $d$ of input $X_i$ increases.
-In the context of nonparametric regression, \citet{bk2019} show that a particular type of neural network estimator does not have a rate that slows with $d$ but only with $d^\ast$, the ``underlying dimension'' of the target function. \footnote{\citet{bk2019} call $d^\ast$ the {\em order}.} In fact, we believe that the structure they impose on the target function arises very naturally in economic models and want to incorporate the ``remedy for the curse of dimensionality'' aspect into our theory.
-Although having a fast rate for $\hat{D}_\theta$ itself does not imply orthogonality, we speculate that there is a connection as to why the logistic and neural network discriminators in our simulation do not suffer from the curse of dimensionality of inputs in \cref{sec:toy}. \footnote{The logistic discriminator can be considered a neural network discriminator with no hidden layer.} Another benefit of going with \citet{bk2019} is that their framework allows unbounded inputs, which, to the best of our knowledge, is unique in the literature.
-The downside is that their definition of the low\hyp{}dimensional structure is quite involved as we see below.
+The results in \cref{supp:theory:discriminator} apply to any nonparametric sieve discriminator.
+Given a particular sieve, the specific convergence rate is determined by the $\delta_n$ that satisfies \cref{asm:sieve:entropy}.
+In the nonparametric estimation literature, it is often observed that $\delta_n$ gets slower as the dimension $d$ of the input $X_i$ increases.
+In the context of nonparametric regression, \citet{bk2019} show that a particular type of neural network estimator does not have a rate that slows with $d$ but only with $d^\ast$, the ``underlying dimension'' of the target function. \footnote{\citet{bk2019} call $d^\ast$ the {\em order}.} We believe that the structure they impose on the target function arises very naturally in economic models, and want to incorporate the ``remedy for the curse of dimensionality'' aspect into our theory.

 In light of this, we develop the ``classification counterpart'' of the results in \citet{bk2019}.
-Instead of the target regression function, we exploit the low\hyp{}dimensional composite structure of the log likelihood ratio $\log(p_0/p_\theta)$.
+Instead of the target regression function, we exploit the low\hyp{}dimensional composite structure on the log likelihood ratio $\log(p_0/p_\theta)$.
 We note that our theory does not {\em require} that there is such a low\hyp{}dimensional structure; if there is none, we have $d^\ast=d$ and our result reduces to a regular nonparametric rate with the curse of dimensionality.

 Intuitively, the low\hyp{}dimensional composite structure is described as follows.
 Note that the log likelihood ratio $\log(p_0/p_\theta)$ takes a $d$\hyp{}dimensional input $X$ as its argument, where $d$ can be large.
 We need that this ratio admits a representation as a nested composition of smooth functions, each of which takes a possibly smaller number $d^\ast$ of arguments.
 In the first layer of composition, we assume a linear index structure to reduce $d$ arguments into $d^\ast$ intermediate outputs.